Bird gun: Kingdom of Joseon

 Though developed in Ming China, bird guns were most widely used in Joseon after 1592.
-Since 15th centuries, Korea had made a chongtong and hand cannon for its military.
-However, an arquebus or musket, these weapons were unknown in Korea until the early 16th century.
-They did not adopt the new weapons until the Japanese invasion of Korea in 1592.
-Learning the advantages of the Japanese muskets over their own bows and arrows in the first battles against the Japanese, Koreans were quick to adopt the matchlock musket.
-The first Japanese matchlocks, captured from the enemy, were adopted into the Korean military as soon as 1592, as their firepower was considered to be 5 times that of a Korean bow.
-Indigenous production started already in 1593, receiving some support even from king Seonjo.
-Admiral Yi Sun-sin and several other commanders have selected gunsmiths among the Japanese prisoners of war and put them to work, starting matchlock production in March 1593 and educating local Korean workers along the way.
+Since the 15th century, Joseon produced chongtong and other hand cannons.
+However, arquebuses or muskets were unknown until the early 16th century.
+When Imjin War began in 1592, after their first battles against the Japanese invaders, Koreans quickly adopted the matchlock.
+The first Tanegashima, captured from the enemy, were adopted into the Korean military as soon as 1592, as their firepower was considered to be five times that of a Korean bow.
+Indigenous production began by 1593 and received some support from King Seonjo.
+Admiral Yi Sun-sin and several other commanders selected gunsmiths from among Japanese prisoners of war and put them to work, starting matchlock production in March 1593 and educating local Korean workers along the way.
 By the end of 1593, matchlock guns were already produced in many provincial cities.

-After the war, Korea started a thorough military reform, adopting the bird gun as the main infantry weapon, leaving bows and arrows to cavalry and officers.
+After the Imjin War ended in 1597, Korea initiated a comprehensive military reform, adopting the bird gun as the primary infantry weapon and relegating the bow and arrow to cavalry and officers.
 Korean technical expertise in manufacturing arquebuses was acknowledged by the Qing dynasty, which offered to import large numbers of arquebuses from Joseon in 1657.